-Impairment assessment for property, plant and equipment in production entities (refer to Note 2 "Summary of significant accounting policies", Note 4 "Critical accounting estimates and judgements" and Note 8 "Property, plant and equipment & Intangible assets").
+Impairment assessment for property, plant and equipment in fibreboard production entity (refer to Note 2 "Summary of significant accounting policies", Note 4 "Critical accounting estimates and judgements" and Note 8 "Property, plant and equipment & Intangible assets").

-As at 31 December 2017 the Group has property, plant and equipment in the carrying amount of EUR 6.9 million, the majority of which relates to manufacturing of fibreboard (subsidiary Skano Fibreboard OÜ) and furniture (subsidiary Skano Furniture Factory OÜ) cash generating units.
+As at 31 December 2018 the Group has property, plant and equipment in the carrying amount of EUR 6.2 million, the majority of which relates to fibreboard production unit (in subsidiary Skano Fibreboard OÜ) in the amount of EUR 5.4 million.

-Difficult economic environment in the Group's primary markets (Finland and Russia) has negatively impacted its performance and indicates that the recoverable amount of its assets in production entities may be below their carrying amount.
+Difficult economic environment in the fibreboard's primary markets (Finland and Russia) has negatively impacted its performance and indicates that the recoverable amount of its assets may be below their carrying amount.

-The management performed impairment tests in respect of cash generating units with impairment indicators and concluded that there was no need for impairment recognition.
+The management performed impairment test in respect of fibreboard production unit and concluded that there was no need for impairment recognition.